 The VA U.S. Targeted Value Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs.
-These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the VA U.S. Targeted Value Portfolio's performance.
-During the most recent fiscal year, the VA U.S. Targeted Value Portfolio's portfolio turnover rate was 19% of the average value of its investment portfolio.
+These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Portfolio's performance.
+During the most recent fiscal year, the Portfolio's portfolio turnover rate was 23% of the average value of its investment portfolio.

 The VA U.S. Targeted Value Portfolio, using a market capitalization weighted approach, purchases a broad and diverse group of readily marketable securities of U.S. small and mid cap companies that Dimensional Fund Advisors LP (the "Advisor") determines to be value stocks with higher profitability.
 A company's market capitalization is the number of its shares outstanding times its price per share.
 In general, the higher the relative market capitalization of the eligible company, the greater its representation in the Portfolio.
-The Advisor may adjust the representation in the VA U.S. Targeted Value Portfolio of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, size, value, profitability, investment characteristics, and other factors that the Advisor determines to be appropriate.
-Securities are considered value stocks primarily because a company's shares have a low price in relation to their book value.
-In assessing value, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.

-In assessing profitability, the Advisor may consider different ratios, such as that of earnings or profits from operations relative to book value or assets.
-In assessing a company's investment characteristics, the Advisor may consider ratios such as recent changes in assets or book value scaled by assets or book value.
-The criteria the Advisor uses for assessing value, profitability or investment characteristics are subject to change from time to time.
-The Advisor may also adjust the representation in the Portfolio of an eligible company, or exclude a company, that the Advisor believes to be negatively impacted by environmental, social or governance factors (including accounting practices and shareholder rights) to a greater degree relative to other issuers.
+The Advisor may adjust the representation in the Portfolio of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, size, relative price, profitability, investment characteristics, and other factors that the Advisor determines to be appropriate.
+An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value.
+In assessing relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
+In assessing profitability, the Advisor considers different ratios, such as that of earnings or profits from operations relative to book value or assets.
+In assessing a company's investment characteristics, the Advisor considers ratios such as recent changes in assets divided by total assets.
+The criteria the Advisor uses for assessing relative price, profitability or investment characteristics are subject to change from time to time.

 As a non-fundamental policy, under normal circumstances, the VA U.S. Targeted Value Portfolio will invest at least 80% of its net assets in securities of U.S. companies.
 As of the date of this Prospectus, the Advisor considers for investment companies whose market capitalizations are generally smaller than the 500th largest U.S. company.
-As of December 31, 2019, companies smaller than the 500th largest U.S. company fall in the lowest 15% of total U.S. market capitalization.
+As of December 31, 2020, companies smaller than the 500th largest U.S. company fall in the lowest 13% of total U.S. market capitalization.
 Total market capitalization is based on the market capitalization of eligible U.S. operating companies listed on a securities exchange in the United States that is deemed appropriate by the Advisor.
-Based on market capitalization data as of December 31, 2019, the market capitalization of a company smaller than the 500th largest U.S. company would be below \$9,619 million.
+Based on market capitalization data as of December 31, 2020, the market capitalization of a company smaller than the 500th largest U.S. company would be below \$11,685 million.
 This dollar amount will change due to market conditions.

-The VA U.S. Targeted Value Portfolio may purchase or sell futures contracts and options on futures contracts for U.S. equity securities and indices, to adjust market exposure based on actual or expected cash inflows to or outflows from the Portfolio.
-The Portfolio does not intend to sell futures contracts to establish short positions in individual securities or to use derivatives for purposes of speculation or leveraging investment returns.
+The VA U.S. Targeted Value Portfolio may purchase or sell futures contracts and options on futures contracts for U.S. equity securities and indices, to increase or decrease equity market exposure based on actual or expected cash inflows to or outflows from the Portfolio.